Q: Who's unsurprised by shocking Fox News revelations? A: Ex-Fox journalists

 Two top political editors forced out after election

 Before Biden even took office, Fox forced out Stirewalt and Sammon, along with a host of other journalists from the newsroom.
-(A top Fox News PR executive said "Chris Stirewalt's quest for relevancy knows no bounds."
-He is now the political director for the new cable station News Nation.)
+(A top Fox News PR executive said "Chris Stirewalt's quest for relevancy knows no bounds.")
+Stirewalt is now the political director for the new cable station News Nation.

-Fox has called the exchanges made public cherry-picked and out of context.
+Fox has called the exchanges made public in the legal saga cherry-picked and out of context.
 There are hundreds more to come in the days ahead.
+The case is slated for trial next month.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.